 To Dice strawberries easily, slice them in one direction (see above) pick up the entire strawberry, rotate it 180 degrees and slice it again.
 Voila- easy diced strawberries!

-While this works in a pinch for a few berries, if you’re going to be slicing a large number of strawberries, you might want to consider getting a handheld stainless steel strawberry slicer.
-They also work wonderfully on olives, mushrooms, and grapes.
+While the above technique works well in a pinch for a handful of berries, if you’re going to be slicing a large number of strawberries, you might want to consider getting a handheld stainless steel strawberry slicer.
+They also work wonderfully on olives, mushrooms, cherries, and grapes.

 If we’re making strawberry bunny parfaits, we use the egg slicer.
 However, if we’re creating a dessert for a crowd, the handheld slicer works wonderfully in a fraction of the time.